 Other key features include

-- Footpod support or internal accelerometer based speed (indoor winter running in cold places)
+- Footpod support (MILESTONE-POD or STRYD) or internal accelerometer based speed (think: indoor winter running in cold places)

 - Durability for running in more extreme environments eg fells or getting wet

 - Optical heart rate for those unable or unwilling to wear a chest strap

 - Running Power – probably or more serious runners.
 See STRYD